paulmillr/scure-bip39/README.md

 Audited & minimal JS implementation of BIP39 mnemonic phrases.

 - 🔒 [**Audited**](#security) by an independent security firm
-- 🔻 Tree-shaking-friendly: only actually used wordlists are bundled
+- 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included
 - 📦 ESM and common.js
-- ➰ Only 2 audited dependencies by same author:
+- ➰ Only 2 audited dependencies by the same author:
   [noble-curves](https://github.com/paulmillr/noble-curves) and [scure-base](https://github.com/paulmillr/scure-base)
 - 🪶 Just 491KB all-bundled, 157KB wordlists: much smaller than similar libraries